glennliu/SceneGraphFusion/README.md

 [fede]:http://campar.in.tum.de/Main/FedericoTombari

 This is the SceneGraphFusion c++ framework.
 For the network part of the code, check [here](https://github.com/ShunChengWu/3DSSG).

+# Branch Note
+This is a modified version of SceneGraphFusion.
+For the original version, please refer to Wu's branch [here](https://github.com/ShunChengWu/SceneGraphFusion).

+The adopted functions in this branch are as follow,
+- Build active graph $\mathcal{G}^a$ and inactive graph $\mathcal{G}^i$.
+- Incorporate noise to camera pose.
+And verify the quality of scene graph under odometry drift.

+The branch is opened for debugging and collaboration.
+We are still testing the modified features.

 # Prerequisites
 ## git, cmake